fraimymv/portfolio-fraimy/Readme.md

 ###### English:

-I am a certified software testing professional with 6 months of hands-on internship experience.
+I am a certified software testing with hands-on internship experience.

 I have a C1 level in English and am seeking opportunities to grow in Quality Assurance, with a focus on both manual and automated testing.